Chelle-Clark/gramble_and_glyde/README.md

 cargo run --release
 ```

-## Starting development

-You can find the documentation for agb [here](https://docs.rs/agb/latest/agb/).

-You may also want to change the package name and version in `Cargo.toml` before you start.

-## Shipping a .gba file for real hardware
+## Building a .gba file for real hardware

-To make a game run on real hardware, you will need to convert the built file into a file suitable for
+To get the game in a portable format, capable of being run on hardware or in other emulators, you will need to convert
-running on the real thing.
+the built file into a file suitable for running on the real thing.

 First build the binary in release mode using the instructions above, then do the following: